VainlyStrain/Vaile/README.md

 > __IMPORTANT__:
 >
-> The new Qt5 interface is WIP and preview only ; there are still unimplemented features, making it impossible to attack.
-Use vsconsole for serious use.
+> The new Qt5 interface is complete, but has additional dependencies.
+Take a look at the updated installation instructions.

 ### Highlights :-
 Here is some light on what the framework is all about: